Bug report #3283

 It's a bit unfortunate that we need to parse provider specific datasource strings outside of the provider.
 Maybe we should at some point change the providers to encode their parameters with QUrl and have some convention for filenames (e.g. file, file0, file1 for filename arguments), so that we don't need to "guess" where filename arguments are.

-#2 Updated by Chris Crook almost 11 years ago
+#2 Updated by Chris Crook about 12 years ago

 Bother!
 Wishful thinking on my part that ? is not valid (plus working on a less enlightened operating system by non-choice).

 This does need fixing still though, if we have regular expression delimiters for the delimited text provider, as they are very likely to include "\\" characters which will get corrupted by the relative path manipulations.

 As you say, ideally this would be handled by the provider, though that is a much bigger change.
 Another short term option (ugly though) would be to add some specific code to the QgsProject relative path manipulations for the delimited text provider, similar to what is there now for other providers.